Social and Economic Development Policy (B.S.)/Master of Public Administration (M.P.A.)

 Disclaimer for prospective students, please read.

-Social and economic development policy majors can complete this combined B.S. and M.P.P.A. program in five years.
-Any time after the fourth semester, students may request admission to the Master of Public Policy and Administration program offered by Illinois Tech’s Stuart School of Business.
-Students who are granted provisional admission may then take one M.P.P.A. course per semester that is counted toward both their B.S. and M.P.P.A. programs.
-Final admission to the M.P.P.A. program is made during the eighth semester.
-The B.S. degree is awarded at the end of the eighth semester, and the M.P.P.A. degree is completed during the fifth year.
+Social and economic development policy majors can complete this combined B.S. and M.P.A. program in five years.
+Any time after the fourth semester, students may request admission to the Master of Public Administration program offered by Illinois Tech’s Stuart School of Business.
+Students who are granted provisional admission may then take one M.P.A. course per semester that is counted toward both their B.S. and M.P.A. programs.
+Final admission to the M.P.A. program is made during the eighth semester.
+The B.S. degree is awarded at the end of the eighth semester, and the M.P.A. degree is completed during the fifth year.

-Students applying to the Accelerated Master’s Program must have completed at least 60 credit hours with at least one full semester (12 credit hours) of applicable undergraduate study at the university.
+Students applying to the Accelerated Master’s Program co-terminal option must have completed at least 60 credit hours with at least one full semester (12 credit hours) of applicable undergraduate study at the university.

 Students must be at least one full-time semester (12 credit hours) away from undergraduate degree completion in order to apply.